tavrelkate/hash-merkle-tree/README.md

     tree.consistency_proof_build_head(consistency_proof)   # => "<some long string of octets>"

-There are also such things as "audit proofs" (again, I'm not going to explain them here), which you get by specifying a single leaf number and a subtree ID:
+There are also such things as "audit proofs", which you get by specifying a single leaf index:

     audit_proof = tree.audit_proof_build(10)   # => [ { value: "<hash>", position: "left" }, { value: "<hash>", position: "right" }, ... ]

-In this example, the audit proof will return a list of hashes that demonstrate that leaf 13 is in the tree and hasn't been removed or altered.
+In this example, the audit proof will return a list of hashes that demonstrate that leaf `10` is in the tree and hasn't been removed or altered.
 You can test it checking sum with hash head of the tree.
 Or use: